The North Bay Digital Collections feature resources from the Library's Regional & Special Collections.

 The Earthquake of 1906 Digital Collection draws together photographs and correspondence from various Special Collections.

 The Environmental History Digital Collection represents an ongoing effort to gather documents, photographs, clippings, and ephemera relating to the pioneering role Sonoma County and northern California played, and continues to play, in actively addressing environmental issues.
 Particular emphasis is on coastal protection and public access but many other areas are represented.
 The collection consists of Sonoma State University Library materials as well as materials contributed by faculty, students and community members.
 Related materials may be found in the Gaye LeBaron Digital Collection.

 The Gaye LeBaron Digital Collection includes materials selected from the Gaye LeBaron Collection, a special collection held in the University Library.
 Digital objects include letters, photographs and newspaper columns that chronicle the history of the region.
 New objects are added each week.
 Printed versions of these images can be viewed by appointment.
-To view LeBaron newspaper columns from 1995 to the present, go The Press Democrat website.
+To view LeBaron newspaper columns from 1995 to the present, go to The Press Democrat website.
 More about the Gaye LeBaron Collection.

 The Lime Kiln Digital Collection is comprised of 16 photographs of lime kiln ruins in northern and central California.
 Historical and technical context is provided by photographer, David Dawson.
 A link to e-thesis "Lime Light", by Karin Goetter, is included.